cdl-geneseo/geneseo-dictionary/B/Black-Box.md

 # Black Box

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Black Box

 Created by  Megan Rumore on May 07, 2022

 (noun) theatre in Brodie Hall.
 64% of survey takers knew this term and 4% knew it but could not define it.
 32% were not familiar with this term.
 (Rumore, A-F, 2022)